LanguageMachines/CLIN28_ST_spelling_correction/README.md

 ## Evaluation

 Detection and correction of spelling errors in the (to be released) test documents are evaluated separately, in terms of precision, recall and F-score.
 The script for automatic evaluation of the submissions will be published as soon as possible in this repository.
-The intended output format of the spelling correctors and the evaluation procedure will be demonstrated with the aid of Valkuil, a context-sensitive spelling corrector for Dutch.
-Valkuil will additionally function as a baseline to which we will compare the submissions.

 ## Important dates